 Kunhardt was one of the producers on the documentary, working with producers Eva Lipman and brother Teddy Kunhardt and executive producers Peter Kunhardt (his father), Sheila Nevins and Jacqueline Glover.

-The ceremony will be televised on Saturday, September 17, at 8 p.m.
-E.T., on FXX, and snippets also will be shown during The 68th Emmy Awards show that will air live on Sunday, September 18, at 8 p.m.
-E.T., on ABC.
+The ceremony was televised on September 17, on FXX, and snippets also were shown during the 68th Emmy Awards show that aired live September 18 on ABC.

-Kunhardt Films, which is located in in Pleasantville, N.Y., has had a stellar year.
-Jim, which aired on HBO in February, also won the Audience Award at the Sundance Film Festival.
+Kunhardt Films, which is located in Pleasantville, N.Y., had a stellar 2016.
+Jim, which aired on HBO in February 2016, also won the Audience Award at the Sundance Film Festival.
 The company also co-produced the 10-minute film that introduced President Obama at the Democratic National Convention.
-And its film Living With Lincoln has been nominated for a News & Documentary Emmy Award in the Outstanding Historical Programming: Long Form category as well as in the Outstanding Graphic Design and Art Direction category.
+And its film Living With Lincoln was nominated for a News & Documentary Emmy Award in the Outstanding Historical Programming: Long Form category as well as in the Outstanding Graphic Design and Art Direction category.

 Kunhardt Films got involved with the making of Jim while working on Living With Lincoln, which also aired on HBO.
 Brian Oakes, the co-director of Living with Lincoln, was a childhood friend of Foley’s.
 At the end of the project, the Kunhardts presented the idea of making a film about Foley.

-“Everything spiraled from that and then it became a reality,” said Kunhardt, in a quick cellphone conversation as he was leaving a New York screening for his latest film.
+“Everything spiraled from that and then it became a reality,” said Kunhardt.